 $$E[X+Y] = E[X] +E[Y]$$ This is true regardless of the relationship between $X$ and $Y$.
 They can be dependent, and they can have different distributions.
 This also applies with more than two random variables. $$E\Big[\sum_{i=1}^n X_i\Big] = \sum_{i=1}^n E[X_i]$$

-Property: Law of Unconcious Statistician
+Property: Law of The Unconcious Statistician (LOTUS)

 $$E[g(X)] = \sum_x g(x)\p(X=x)$$